 So we thought why don’t we offer consumers a product choice — our bars (and other food later) that involved every bar buyer making a simple switch decision — a purchase decision which would help a kid, save a life — and still be good for the bar buyer.

-The magic of Two Degrees is that Two Degrees is a vehicle for empowering everyone who buys our products to change lives.
+The magic of 2 Degrees is that 2 Degrees is a vehicle for empowering everyone who buys our products to change lives.

 My aim is to give away millions and tens of millions of nutrition packs — the way to do that is to sell millions of food bars.

 Prominent NGOs like Partners In Health (the Boston-based NGO started by Paul Farrmer ), Valid Nutrition, Relief International, and the Unitarian Universalist Service Committee, among others, have joined us to let their supporters know that everyday consumer product decisions can change the lives of kids around the world.

 It’s a combination — a connection- – that makes so much sense.